g-kutty/py-tour/lessons/01/introduction/calculations.md

         print(10 / 5)
     ```

 - Notice that when we perform division, the result has a decimal place.
-This is because Python converts all `int`s to `float`s before performing division.
+This is because Python converts all `int` to `float` before performing division.

 - In older versions of Python (2.7 and earlier) this conversion did not happen, and integer division would always round down to the nearest integer.

 - Division can throw its own special error: `ZeroDivisionError`.
-Python will raise this error when attempting to divide by 0.
+Python will raise this error when attempting to divide by `0`.

 - Mathematical operations in Python follow the standard mathematical [order of operations](https://en.wikipedia.org/wiki/Order_of_operations).

 &nbsp;
-## Exponents
+### Exponents
 ***

-- Python can also perform exponentiation.
+- Python can also perform `exponentiation`.
 In written math, you might see an exponent as a superscript number, but typing superscript numbers isn't always easy on modern keyboards.

 - Since this operation is so related to multiplication, we use the notation `**`.